Package 'nonprobsvy'

 svydesign

-an optional svydesign object (from the survey package) containing probability sample and design weights.
+an optional svydesign object (from the survey package) containing a probability sample and design weights.

 pop_totals